Hugh Robertson (businessman): Parliamentary career

 Robertson was the Member of Parliament for the constituency of Faversham and Mid Kent from 2001-2015.

 Having shadowed this post in Opposition, he was appointed a Parliamentary Under-Secretary of State as the Minister for Sport and the Olympics in the Department for Culture, Media and Sport in May 2010.

 In September 2012, he was appointed as Minister of State in the Department of Culture, Media and Sport as the Minister for Sport, Olympic Legacy Tourism, and was sworn as a Privy Councillor in October.

 In October 2013, he was appointed Minister of State at the Foreign and Commonwealth Office.

 He stood down from government in the 2014 reshuffle and was knighted for his work as Minister for the Olympics during London 2012 and his work in the Middle East.

 In January 2015 Robertson announced that he would stand down from Parliament at the next general election.

 Post-Parliamentary appointments

 In June 2015, Robertson was appointed a Deputy Lieutenant of Kent.
 In November 2016, he succeeded Sebastian Coe as Chair of the British Olympic Association.
+He held this role until 2025.

 From 2017 to 2023 Robertson served as the Independent Chair of the Sports Honours Committee.

-In June 2018, Robertson was announced as the Chair of Camelot Group.
-He joined Genius Sports as a Board Advisor in May 2022.
+From 2018 to 2023, Robertson was the Chair of Camelot Group.

-In January 2023 Robertson stepped down as Chair of Camelot.
+From 2022 to 2024 he was a Board Advisor of Genus Sports.

 In June 2023, he was announced as the new Chair of Birmingham Airport.
 In 2024, Robertson became a member of the International Olympic Committee.

+Since 2024 Robertson serves as an Independent Non-Executive on the Board of Deloitte (UK) and as a Member of their Global Advisory Board.

+Robertson was appointed Honorary Colonel of the Kent Army Cadet Force on 1 June 2026.